Hero helps rescue children trapped in Doylestown daycare after Isaias strikes

 "It was a huge adrenaline rush, I honestly had no sense of time," said Weber.

-Kevin realized the children were sheltering in his mother's classroom.
-He said he knew there was a back door.
+Kevin realized the children were sheltering in his mother's classroom and he knew there was a back door.

 "So we ripped the door off the hinges, walked in and all the kids were in the closet with the teacher waiting," said Weber.
 "It was just an immense feeling of relief that nobody had any serious injuries."